 “Started as a one-woman business providing medical house calls throughout Manhattan, Sickday was growing to a point where it needed an identity that befitted its expanding market position and high-end market.
 Founder Naomi Friedman, herself one of the most compassionate and caring individuals you’d ever meet, recognized the need for a professional identity but didn’t want to lose sight of what makes the brand special: its uniquely personal touch.

 “After literally hundreds of sketches and many, many discussions about what the brand represented to her and her clients, which includes Park Avenue celebrities as well as underprivileged children, the simple and elegant solution of a bandage folded into a heart emerged.
 It represents perfectly what the brand does: come directly to your home or office, diagnose common ailments, and put you back together again to continue your day, all with the care of a loving mother.”

 — DESIGNED BY RON FLEMING & BRENT STICKELS

-A huge thanks to everyone who offered contributions (those shown here, and those shown in the full contributor list).
+A huge thanks to everyone who offered contributions.